 Our rental plans include all materials required to train (including paste), access to online support forum moderated by expert trainers, access to regular check-ins with staff trainer via text, email, phone or Skype.
 We have found clients prefer to use their own headphones or earbuds so those are not included.
 Any headphones or earbuds are fine to use for the training.

 How much does the neurofeedback equipment cost to rent?

 We offer three different monthly plans to choose from.
 Depending on how many people will be training, and how many sessions you'd like to do we have a plan to meet your needs.
+A home session costs around $55 per session or with Unlimited plan pay only $30 per day.
 See our pricing here.
 Pick up at no cost at our locations in NYC, Denver or Los Angeles or have it shipped directly to your home for a flat rate shipping fee which includes hassle-free return shipment and insurance.

 My child is having meltdowns since the pandemic started.
 Will neurofeedback help?

 NeurOptimal® helps every brain perform at its best.
 Meltdowns is a sign that the child is under resourced and using primitive coping strategies to problem solve.

 By doing the brain training, your child’s brain is learning to assess current needs from gathering information in the here-and-now, rather than using habitual information/neural pathways.
 An emotional meltdown is the result of maladaptive brain responses that are based on using habitual information/neural pathways to function not realizing that those responses are not appropriate to the present task.
 (For example, why should the brain produce an anxious state when there is no threat?)
 A major shift through training is your child’s brain learns to be in a state called regulation: calm, alert, and open to the here-and-now, and only become active only when their is an event that needs action.

 What is the minimum and maximum amount of time for which I can rent the NeurOptimal® Neurofeedback Trainer?